arthur7373/linux-training/shell/1-intro.md

 It can draw different pictures and say the text you provide.

-3. Create a script to draw pictures with `cowsay`
+3. Create an alias `krya` to draw **turtle** saying what you will give as parameter.
    1. List of pictures are available with
    ```bash
    cowsay -l
    ```
-   2. Read `man cowsay` and find the option to provide other picture file as parameter.
+   2. Read `man cowsay` and find the option to provide **turtle** picture file as parameter.
-   3. Your script should get 2 parameters: 1. name of picture 2. text to say
+   3. Your alias should work like `krya Barev`
+4. Create the script which will do the same.